Questions & Answers

 How can I afford lab tests that aren’t paid for by my insurance company?

 Carolinas Thyroid Institute is part of a lab CO-OP for lab tests, so we get an excellent rate on these tests.
 Some tests might require blood, stool or urine collections, but we will work with you to get the tests needed at the lowest possible cost.
-We have no financial interest in any lab, and your cost is exactly what our office is charged.

 Are there options for financing my treatment?